|Photo Illustration by Deborah Ann Klenzman|

 Captain Dick Barter lived on the island in the 1870s.
 A retired British sea captain, he looked after a railroad tycoon's five-room summer villa.
 A recluse who enjoyed the company of drink, he would pilot his dinghy he called The Nancy to Tahoe City or the South Shore to visit the local saloons, often coming back sozzled.

-It was one location in January 1870, Captain Dick capsized his boat in the chilly waters of the lake.
+It was one occasion in January 1870, Captain Dick capsized his boat in the chilly waters of the lake.

 "The night was of inky blackness, the weather intensely cold, the mercury being many degrees below zero,” Captain Dick told a local reporter, “I knew it was useless to call for help.
 I also knew if I got in my boat and attempted to reach the shore, I should certainly freeze to death.”